 Once diagnosed, your healthcare provider will work with you to develop an appropriate treatment plan based on the underlying cause, the severity of the condition, and individual factors such as age and overall health.
 Regular monitoring of thyroid function through blood tests is essential to ensure that treatment remains effective and to adjust the approach as needed.

-The treatment of hyperthyroidism is tailored to the individual based on the cause, severity of the disease, age, comorbid conditions, and personal preferences.
+The treatment of hyperthyroidism is personalised based on the cause, severity, age, comorbid conditions, and patient preferences (Villagelin et al., 2024).

 In addition to medical treatment, making lifestyle changes can help manage hyperthyroidism symptoms.
 These may include: